If the idea of Synthetic Competence felt abstract, this page removes abstraction.

 This is not a moral failure.

-It is a hardware state.
+It is, this page proposes, a hardware state.

 These seven tests define the outer boundary of Manual Mode.